jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Continuity of market value interests
 (3) If a market value circumstance exists for the company at any time during the continuity period, the group of persons must also hold for the continuity period, minimum market value interests in the company that add up to at least 49%.
 Breach of continuity of ownership in period
-(4) If a tax loss component cannot be carried forward because the requirements of subsections (2) and (3) are not met, the company may apply section IP 3 (Continuity breach: tax loss components of companies carried forward) to determine whether some or all of the tax loss component is carried forward in a loss balance.
+(4) If a tax loss component cannot be carried forward because the requirements of subsections (2) and (3) are not met, the company may apply section IB 3 or IP 3 (which relate to the carrying forward of tax losses for companies) to determine whether some or all of the tax loss component is carried forward in a loss balance.
 Avoidance arrangements
-(5) Section GB 3 (Arrangements for carrying forward loss balances: companies) may apply to treat a company as not meeting the requirements of subsection (2) or (3).
+(5) Section GB 3 (Arrangements for carrying forward loss balances: companies’ ownership) may apply to treat a company as not meeting the requirements of subsection (2) or (3).
 Some definitions
 (6) In this section,—
   - **continuity period** means the period of time from the start of the income year that corresponds to the tax year in which a tax loss component is included in the tax loss to the end of the income year that corresponds to the tax year in which the company uses the tax loss component